Nuimo/ada-website-byggemandbob/pages/dist_and_clean.md

 ![Character meta dataset before cleaning](../figures/dist_and_clean/after_cleaning_movie.png)

 ## How has movie revenue developed over time?

-Let's first take a look at out variable of intereset: **Movie box office revenue**.
+Let's first take a look at out variable of interest: **Movie box office revenue**.
 The left plot below shows, that very few movies have a very high revenue - and a lot of movie have a much lower revenue.
-This is called a **power law**, and to fix this, we log-transform this variable.

-<mark>er det overhovedet relevant?</mark>

 ![Movie box office revenue before and after log transformation](../figures/dist_and_clean/log_movie_box_revenue.png)